Quick Links

 In August 2000, the battalion deployed to the Lolo National Forest in Montana to fight wildland forest fires.
 In December 2000, Company A deployed with Task Force 2-5 Cavalry for Operation Desert Spring in Kuwait.

 In early 2004 the 20th Engineers, as part of the 1st Cavalry Division, deployed to Iraq as part of Operation Iraqi Freedom.
-The battalion's area of operations included the capital city of Baghdad.

 Upon its redeployment to Fort Hood in 2005, the 20th Engineer Battalion was relieved from the 1st Cavalry Division.
 It was broken up, with its headquarters used to build the Brigade Special Troops Battalion for 1st Brigade, 1st Cavalry Division; its line companies were assigned directly to infantry and armor combined-arms battalions, as the Company E of those battalions.